abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 ## Update http-router service

-When installing abcdesktop, http-router service type is `NodePort` by default, in order to expose the service through an ingress controller you will need to change the service type from `NodePort` to `ClusterIP`.
+When installing abcdesktop, the `http-router` service type is `NodePort` by default.
+In order to expose the service through an ingress controller, you will need to change the service type from `NodePort` to `ClusterIP`.

 If you perform a get services command you will see the `NodePort` type